stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 seemed to issue from behind the curtain where the acolytes were.
 The acolytes then came forth from their hiding-place and spoke to Yalden, saying:  "Since you have pleased the deity with your concise statement of a very deplorable state of affairs, we are honored by interpreting its directions.
-The aphorism you heard signifies no less than the equally mystic phrase &lsquo;Go thou unto thy destination' or more properly speaking, you are to slay the monster-wizard Anathas, and replenish the treasury with its fabled hoard. "
+The aphorism you heard signifies no less than the equally mystic phrase "Go thou unto thy destination' or more properly speaking, you are to slay the monster-wizard Anathas, and replenish the treasury with its fabled hoard. "